perossing/indys-barbershop-hugo-website/content/gallery/_index.md

 ---
-title: Check out these pictures of Indy's, then come on down and visit us in person!
+intro: Check out these pictures of Indy's, then come on down and visit us in person!
 credits: "@fitnessfood.fun, @brian-tobin_photography"
 ---